This post was most recently updated on April 17th, 2023.3 min read.

 - Create your new Logic App

-Now, navigate to Azure Portal.
+Now’s the time to create a new Logic App.
+Navigate to Azure Portal.
 Do NOT create a new Logic App, though.
 This part is a bit convoluted.

 Instead, hit whatever weird keyboard shortcut1 that’s required to take you to search, and enter “template”.